Trekking in Sikkim Darjeeling

 Accommodation

-There are better lodges in Tumling, just a kilometer from Tonglu but they fall inside Nepal.
+TUMLING: There are better lodges in Tumling, just a kilometer below Tonglu but they fall inside Nepal, and foreign hikers entering the Sandakphu area from India are restricted from staying overnight inside Nepal.

 Food